baileyvanwormer/426-FinalProject-SpotifyGame/README.md

 4. Click 'Submit Guess' to see if you got the correct answer!
 5. If you did, move back to step 3 and repeat!
 If you did not, you will be taken to a Game Over screen where your game score and highest score for that artist are displayed.
 You have the option to return back to the menu and select another artist to play again!
 6. Enjoy!

+Here is what our alert looks like that is not displaying in the video: